-The Measure C expenditures to date are all in the 'soft costs' category.
-These expenses are related to planning, design, legal, finance and consultation.
+The Measure C expenditures listed below include the 'soft costs' of the project, as well as the 'hard costs' associated with actual construction.
+These expenses are related to planning, design, legal and consultation.
 The chart below highlights the breakdown of all expenditures to date:

-Total Cost to Date: \$301,700
+Total Cost to Date: \$3,284,197